How to Make Chicken Enchilada Pie

 Today’s recipe is made up of mostly shelf stable ingredients but does have two that I keep in the freezer.
 I tend to stay away from refrigerated or fresh ingredients in my bag meals because these are meals that will keep for a very long time and be ready whenever I need them.
 However, you’ll find that most of my Bags to Dishes recipe are entirely shelf stable.

 How simple is that?
-Now keep in mind, this recipe is a little on the spicy side, even using mild enchilada sauce.
+Now keep in mind, this recipe for chicken enchilada pie is a little on the spicy side, even using mild enchilada sauce.
 So I definitely encourage you to stay with the mild unless your family is accustomed to spicy foods.

 This is what this bag meal looks like for storage.

-Let it sit for about five minutes so it settles some and then your slices will come out nice and pretty, kinda like a lasagna.
+- Let this gorgeous chicken enchilada pie sit for about five minutes so it settles some and then your slices will come out nice and pretty, kinda like a lasagna.

 This is a really filling meal that is big on flavor.
 One like this usually has 4-6 hearty servings.